FredKSchott/snowpack/www/_template/reference/configuration.md

 **Default**: `false`

-TODO: copy edit/document

-- **_Experimental:_** Set to `true` to enable source maps
+Generates source maps.

+**_Experimental:_** Lit Element, Preact, Svelte and React sourcemaps in build and dev.
+With blank templates, esbuild will generate source maps if it can, if another compiler like Babel, Vue, or Svelte isn’t being used

+TODO: is this correct?

 ### buildOptions.watch

-TODO: document
+**Type**: `boolean`

+**Default**: `false`

+Run Snowpack's build pipeline through a file watcher.

+Designed to allow local development with an output directory that can be served by a custom frontend server (ex: Rails, PHP, etc.)

+TODO: is this right? based on https://github.com/snowpackjs/snowpack/issues/1002

 ### buildOptions.htmlFragments

-TODO: document
+**Type**: `boolean`

+**Default**: `false`

+Toggles whether HTML fragments are transformed like full HTML pages.

+HTML fragments are HTML files not starting with "<!doctype html>".
 ### buildOptions.jsxFactory

 **Type**: `string`

 **Default**: `React.createElement` (or `h` if Preact import is detected)

-TODO: copy edit

-- Set the name of the used function to create JSX elements.
+Set the name of the used function to create JSX elements.

 ### buildOptions.jsxFragment